ljk53/M5Stack-nesemu/README.rst

 ROM
 ---
-This NES emulator comes with a public domain ROM.
 If you want to use your own, please remember official nintendo roms are under copyright and the user bears the responsibility for any legal action.

-In order to upload a different rom change the
-.nes filename to the name of your rom in the flash.sh script in the firmware folder.
-Use esptool to flash the files to the device.
+Use esptool to flash the files to the device:

+``esptool.py --chip esp32 write_flash -fs 4MB 0x100000 <rom-file.nes>``

 Copyright
 ---------